marcoff181/ctm/README.md

 This process yields a 32-value "fingerprint" (the singular values).
 To reconstruct the full watermark image, this fingerprint is mathematically combined with two hardcoded matrices (`Uwm` and `Vwm`), which represent the original watermark's structural SVD components.
 The resulting matrix is then flattened and binarized (converted to 0s and 1s) to create the final digital signature.

 Finally, the detection is a two-part test.
-First, the retrieved "test" signature is compared to the "clean" reference signature to get a bit-matching **similarity score**.
+First, the retrieved watermark signature is compared to the "clean" reference watermark signature to get a bit-matching **similarity score**.
 Second, the perceptual **image quality** of the attacked image is measured using a **Weighted PSNR (WPSNR)**.
 The watermark is only considered "detected" if the similarity score is high (above 0.55, computed using the **ROC**) *and* the image quality is still acceptable (above the minimum WPSNR threshold, of $35 dB$).

 ### Attack